tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

 has a tab named *Running* that shows all the running notebooks (i.e. kernels) and allows shutting them down (by clicking on a *Shutdown* button).

+Does close and halt save the notebook, in case the last save wasn't recent enough?

 Executing a notebook
 --------------------